Still unbeaten! Lallana rescues Liverpool after another sloppy Old Trafford display | Goal.com

 Liverpool’s annoyance was compounded a few minutes later when Sadio Mane clipped in an equaliser, only for VAR to confirm the ball had struck his hand moment earlier.
 Unlucky for the Senegal star, even if the decision this time was, technically, the correct one.

-Liverpool dominated the ball after the interval, though they were unable to fashion clear-cut chances, resorting to a series of hopeful crosses from their full-backs as time ran out.
+Liverpool dominated the ball after the interval - this was the second-lowest possession (32.1 per cent) United had recorded in a home league game since records began in 2003 - though the visitors were unable to fashion clear-cut chances, instead resorting to a series of hopeful crosses from their full-backs as time ran out.

-For United, there will be heart in the way they were able, at times, to ruffle and to threaten their rivals.
+For United, there will be heart in the way they were able, at times, to ruffle and to threaten their rivals, in particular through the pace of James and Rashord.
 They are not a good side, by any stretch, but they at least gave their fans something here.
-Some would argue that’s how far they’ve fallen.
+Some would argue that’s how far they’ve fallen, taking home draws as victories.
+"We deserved the three points," suggested Rashford.